Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the upper right of the circle represents the metamorphosis of the spiritual situation, and how your knowledge will evolve.
+Click for DetailsThe card in the middle represents the mental vision: the object personified and seen through a humanized perspective.
 Eight of Pentacles (Prudence): Dedicating yourself fully to a task.
 Learning a new craft or skill.
 Applying painstaking attention to detail.
 Industriousness and the efficient completion of tasks.
 Sticking with a project long enough to see it through.